solid-design-system/solid/DEVELOPER_STARTING_GUIDE.md

 ### Security Updates

 In our security workflow, Renovate (GitHub App) automatically identifies and updates security issues in our project dependencies.
 Renovate also creates a “Dependency Dashboard” ticket to track all found updates.
 During each iteration, we plan and assign the dashboard ticket to a specific team member.
-The assigned team member has to update the described packages by runing `pnpm update all`, creating a corresponding PR, and finally closing the ticket.
+The assigned team member has to update the described packages by running `pnpm update all`, creating a corresponding PR, and finally closing the ticket.
 This process ensures efficient handling of security updates while maintaining clear accountability within the team.

 ## Repository Overview